-"Universal design" and "inclusive design" mean the design of products, environments, programmes and services to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.
-"Universal design" and "inclusive design" shall not exclude assistive devices for particular groups of persons with disabilities where this is needed.
+"Universal design" means the design of products, environments, programmes and services to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.
+"Universal design" shall not exclude assistive devices for particular groups of persons with disabilities where this is needed.